expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ## Main Editor Components

-Take a look at the image below to learn about the most important email editor components.
+Take a look at the image below to see the most important email editor components.

 ![](images/Selection_645.png)

-Want to see this in action, follow on to [Basic structure](/kb/creating-and-editing-newsletter#basic-structure) video clip.
+Want to see this in action?
+Watch the [Basic structure](/kb/creating-and-editing-newsletter#basic-structure) video clip.